-“Thank you so much, you’ve been patiently listening to my queries”.
-“It’s my pleasure ma’am to always help you”.
+“Thank you for patiently listening to my queries”.
+“It’s my pleasure to help you”.

 “Look John, I have been answering calls since morning.
-I am going to now switch to after call work mode for some time.”
+I am switching to an after call work mode for a while.”

-While there are many contact center metric lists, here are twenty that we think are important.
+While there are many contact center metrics list, here are twenty that we think are important.

 1) Adherence to Schedule is measured by taking the time a contact center agent is available for call work and dividing it by the time they are scheduled to work, expressed as a percentage.
 This metric is used to determine whether or not contact center agents are working the amount of time they are scheduled to work.

-2) Agent Absenteeism is the number of days lost per year due to agents being absent as a percentage of the total number of contracted days.
+2) Agent Absenteeism is the number of days lost per year due to agents being absent.
+It is calculated as a percentage of the total number of contracted days.